maibauntourph-collab/GPS-Cruise-Tour-AudioGuideNo-Wifi/replit.md

 4. **Offline Package Download**: Users must download city data while online to use offline

 **Testing Offline Mode:**
-1. Publish the app to `.replit.app` domain
+1. Publish the app to `.replit.app` domain or custom domain
 2. Open the published app and download offline packages for desired cities
 3. Enable airplane mode or disable network
 4. The app should continue working with cached data